saperio/lightflow/README.md

 	datafencing?: boolean
 })
 ```
-Use `lightflow()` to create new flow instance, you can pass optional params object with some (just one for now) flags:
+Use `lightflow()` to create new flow instance.
+You can pass optional parameters object with some (just one for now) flags:
 * datafencing - (default - true) copy data object between steps and parallel tasks to prevent corrupting it in one task from another.

 ### .then